-In the great debate on music and music criticism that broke out in 1957 in connection with the premiere of Karl-Birger Blomdahl’s Anabase, Wirén sided with the modernists: “Audiences must be trained,” he declared in the survey published by Dagens Nyheter, and continued: “In my opinion, the Swedish radio should never baulk at a good work simply because it’s exclusive.
+In the great debate on music and music criticism that ensued in 1957 in connection with the premiere of Karl-Birger Blomdahl’s Anabase, Wirén sided with the modernists: “Audiences must be trained,” he declared in the survey published by Dagens Nyheter, and continued: “In my opinion, Swedish radio should never baulk at a good work simply because it’s exclusive.
 Radical and relatively inaccessible music should be supported precisely out of respect for audiences.”

 Disregarding more superficial criteria of style and genre, Wirén was himself in many respects a typical modernist.
-Wirén’s “concerted efforts to systematically and economically develop a thematic material to exploit it to the full, must be seen as a consequence of a pronounced modernistic philosophy,” writes Sten Dahlstedt in Dag Wirén – a guide (p.
+Wirén’s “concerted efforts to systematically and economically develop a thematic material to exploit it to the full must be seen as a consequence of a pronounced modernistic philosophy,” writes Sten Dahlstedt in Dag Wirén – a guide (p.
 63).
-It was precisely Wirén’s predilection for strict economy, reduction, sparseness and clarity, as well as his express aversion to repetition in music, that led him to develop the “metamorphosis technique” that he had first started to cultivate in his third symphony (1944) and that he would later consider a vital ingredient of his compositional technique.
+It was precisely Wirén’s predilection for strict economy, reduction, sparsity and clarity, as well as his express aversion to repetition in music, that led him to develop the “metamorphosis technique” that he had first started to cultivate in his third symphony (1944) and that he would later consider a vital ingredient of his compositional technique.

-And as modern listeners I think we can actually hear this: it is possible to listen to pieces from the 1930s, such as the piano trio or the serenade, as divertante and “easy listening” music; but it is still also possible to hear the modernistic provocation that actually already existed back then in Wirén’s approach to harmony and melody.
-Similarly, we can listen to his fifth string quartet as the strict and sparse tonal structure that it comes across as in the score – but it is also music with an unusually fresh immediacy that can be enjoyed without the need for preliminary intellectual exercises.
+In this way, in both his career and his music, Wirén challenged all simplified attempts to write history.
+He is so much more than a pre-war composer because his career spanned many more decades than that, from his student years in the 1920s to his final compositions of the 1970s, and because many of his most interesting works were written in his later years.
+And he is so much more than simply “traditionalist” or “modernist” because there is a complexity, a density and a sense of innovation in his output that makes such labels seem banal.
+And as modern listeners, I think we can actually hear this: it is possible to listen to pieces from the 1930s, such as the piano trio or the serenade, as divertante and “easy listening” music; but it is still also possible to hear the modernistic provocation that actually already existed back then in Wirén’s approach to harmony and melody.
+Similarly, we can listen to his fifth string quartet as the strict and sparse tonal structure that it comes across as in the score – but it is also music with an unusually fresh immediacy that can be enjoyed without any need for preliminary intellectual exercises.